How Can I Use The CSV Upload API?

 Number Formatting

 All numbers should be formatted using the US convention.
-For example, a value of one thousand and 33 cents should be represented as "1000.33" or "1,000.33" in your CSV (not "1.000,33" which is the format in some EU countries).
+For example, a value of one thousand and 33 cents should be represented as "1000.33" or "1,000.33" in your CSV (for example, not "1.000,33" - a format used in some EU countries).

 • Related Articles